Live Broadcast

 • Severe allergic reaction (anaphylaxis), allergic reactions.

-• Decreased oxygen delivery to tissues (hypoxia).
+• Decreased oxygen supply to the tissues (hypoxia).

 • Colitis.